-I have 15 years of publishing experience in senior editorial roles, having commissioned and edited content for Scholastic, Pearson and CGP.
+I have 15 years of publishing experience in senior editorial roles, having commissioned and edited content for Scholastic, Pearson, CGP and Oxford University Press.

 I'm co-editor of BFS Horizons, the fiction journal of the British Fantasy Society.
 Previously, I edited the SF magazine, The Singularity.

 My SF novel SNAKESKINS will be published by Titan Books in spring 2019.
 Other forthcoming books include YA novel MACHINERIES OF MERCY (ChiZine), short story collection AND THE HOUSE LIGHTS DIM (Luna Press) and a monograph about the silent crime film, LES VAMPIRES (Electric Dreamhouse Press).
 My earlier novels and novellas include time-travel thriller YOU DON'T BELONG HERE (Snowbooks), BLIGHTERS (Abaddon) and YA horror novella, CARUS & MITCH (Omnium Gatherum).
 My short stories have appeared in Interzone, Not One of Us and numerous anthologies, including Best of British Science Fiction 2017 and Best Horror of the Year #10, edited by Ellen Datlow.

 I'm a freelance editor, specialising in science fiction, horror, mysteries and YA fiction.
 I work with publishers, literary agencies and emerging authors, offering manuscript assessment, structural editing and copyediting.